 He is only saying that because he has fought a battle with this Government on credibility.
 I would like to see how he and his team would have handled the GFC and ongoing economic pressures.
 We did not go into recession and we cannot be arrogant enough to think that economic pressures from Europe and around the world would not affect us eventually.
 So, the path to surplus will take longer.
 In the meantime we are nation building and helping to educate our youngsters and care for those who need it most.
 I don't believe this will happen with a Coalition Government.

-I have watched a listened to many articles by many commentators so cannot be precise in my sources.
+We need to keep in mind the Labor Government had to work within a minority parliament.
+I believe policies would have been different if we had a majority Labor Government.Source(s): I have watched a listened to many articles by many commentators so cannot be precise in my sources.
 The 24 hour news cycle has informed, each journalist and their views and opinions have contributed.
 But, I have also developed my own view having experienced both governments over 50+ years.

 It is hard for me to decide how to vote.
 Australia can't keep the present Government in power, they are totally out of control and even believe their own propaganda when any clear thinking person doesn't.
 Australia can't afford to spend with borrowed money, nobody can do it without having to pay it back with interest.
 Sooner or later we won't be able to pay the interest let alone the capital.
 That is such a basic fact but Swann prefers to believe we are a bottomless pit of wealth, well we could be a wealthy country if the debt wasn't there - but it is.